Warming Rice Bags – $30

 I make all my rice bags with removeable covers.
 My children sleep with theirs nightly and--especially during cold season--it seems only natural to want to toss them in with sheets and blanket for regular laundering.

 Rice bags are great on sore backs, shoulders, cold feet, arthritic hands, bellies, and more.
 Toss one under your covers on chilly nights before crawling into bed.
-They’re wonderful for soothing menstrual cramps and bellyaches.
-Kids love to snuggle with them on chilly evenings and mornings.
-I often give these as birthday gifts and, more than once, a sibling has demanded one of her own!
+They’re wonderful for soothing menstrual cramps and soothe bellyaches, too.
+Kids love to snuggle with them on cold nights and mornings.
+I often give these as children’s birthday gifts and, more than once, siblings have demanded one of her or his own!